 There are some cases when fixture repairs, combined with the cost of upgrading to LED, makes it worth paying for a fixture replacement.

 The prime example of this is a building with fluorescent troffers or wrap fixtures with yellowed or cracked lenses.
-While it’s an option to track down replacement lenses for the fixtures, you may be better off saving yourself from suffering that headache and purchasing a complete LED fixture.
+While it’s an option to track down replacement lenses for the fixtures, you may be better off purchasing a complete LED fixture.
 In the end, you will probably get better light out of the fixture, better efficiency, and you may come out ahead on cost.

 3. Do you need to meet specific building codes based on controls or fixture wattage?